sheriffCode/odin-recipes/README.md

 ## Update
 Added a stylesheet to all pages as well as some styles.
 All content is now contained so that the line length is not to long for comfortable reading.
 All content is now in the middle of the browser window as well.
 Images are responsive, too.

+Important note, make sure you have a meta viewport tag set up correctly if you want the page to be responsive on mobile devices.